-A bachelor’s degree, also known as an undergraduate degree, generally requires 3 or 4 years of full-time university study to complete.
-You can enter this degree program directly from high school or as a mature learner.
+A bachelor’s degree, also known as an undergraduate degree, generally requires 3 or 4 years of

 There are many different types of undergraduate degrees.
 Some common examples are a Bachelor of Arts (BA), Bachelor of Science (BSc) and Bachelor of Business Administration (BBA).